spielhoelle/pong/README.md

-# Pong - a network stability and speed tool
+# Pong - a network stability and latency tool
 Build on couchdb shell script and svelte

 ## Instalation